Atera (restaurant): History

 Atera replaced the restaurant Compose, which closed after chef Nick Curtin departed.
 The owner, Jodi Richard, overhauled the restaurant's kitchen facilities to attract Matthew Lightner, a chef at Castagna in Portland, Oregon, so that he would develop a new concept to replace Compose.
 Enhancements to the space included the installation of a large test kitchen in the restaurant's basement.
 Compose officially closed in July 2011.
 Atera opened in March 2012, serving a $150 tasting menu with optional wine pairings for an additional $90.

 Lightner left Atera in 2015.
 Richard hired Ronny Emborg to replace him.
 After Lightner's departure, the restaurant closed for several months.
 It was reopened in May 2015 with a new menu designed by Emborg.

 Farm.One, a hydroponic produce company, began using the restaurant's basement space as a farm beginning in 2017.
 The restaurant occasionally provided some patrons tours of the farm facilities.
-In 2020, during the COVID-19 pandemic, the restaurant offered takeout through delivery service Caviar.

 Reviews and accolades

 Reviews

-In a 2012 review of the restaurant, during Lightner's tenure, New York Times critic Pete Wells was mostly positive.
+In a 2012 review of the restaurant, during Lightner's tenure, The New York Times critic Pete Wells was mostly positive.

 Accolades

-The restaurant received two Michelin stars in 2012, its first rating by Michelin.
+The restaurant received two Michelin stars in 2012, its first rating by the Michelin Guide.
 The restaurant has maintained its two-star rating since 2012.

-Recipient of the AAA Five-Star Award (2018–2023).
+Recipient of the AAA Five-Diamond Award (2018–2025).